Oxford, Bodleian Library, MS Auct. F.4.32 / St Dunstan’s

 second and third books of the Ars amatoria (pp. 121–2).

 - Charles-Edwards, T. M. O., Wales and the Britons, 350–1064, History of Wales (Oxford, 2012), pp. 643–50.
 MWW.P.
 Argues that three hands were responsible for the section of Ovid's Ars amatoria, book one, in square miniscule script on fols.
 37r–46v: Hand A, ‘an exceptionally accomplished scribe’, wrote the text up to fol.
 42r8; Hand B from fol.
 42r9 to the end of fol.
 46r; Hand C wrote fol.
 46v, while Hand D (St Dunstan) wrote the final page, fol.
 47r.
-There glosses are the work of Hands A and B, which probably derive from the exemplars before these scribes: it was ‘a patron’s book’ rather than a class-book (pp. 644–5).
+The glosses are the work of Hands A and B, and probably derive from the exemplars before these scribes: it was ‘a patron’s book’ rather than a class-book (pp. 644–5).